 Martín Pérez, Texas Rangers

 At age 31, Pérez appears to be a lock for his first All-Star Game appearance, having posted a 2.10 ERA and 2.62 FIP across 13 starts in 2022.
-While the Rangers signed Corey Seager, Marcus Semien, Jon Gray and Brad Miller this past offseason, bringing back Pérez for a second stint with the team has proved to be their best investment to this point.
-Texas may well want to work out a long-term deal to keep Pérez, who signed for just $4 million this past offseason.
-But if the Rangers fall out of the playoff race altogether, Pérez's trade value will never be higher than it is right now.
+While the Rangers signed Corey Seager, Marcus Semien, Jon Gray and Brad Miller this past offseason, bringing back Pérez for a second stint with the team has proven to be their best investment to this point.
+Texas may very well want to work out a long-term deal to keep Pérez, who signed for just $4 million this past offseason.
+But if they fall out of the playoff race altogether, Pérez's trade value will never be higher than it is right now.

 Cedric Mullins, Baltimore Orioles